 « My name is Frank, and I will enjoy to welcome you here, at the Domaine de La Barre, close to the medieval city of Parthenay.
 My childhood in Niort, spending many hours in the Marais Poitevin, the Green Venice, made me discover Poitou, with its strengths and its mysteries, the birthplace of Rabelais and Mélusine.
 What a start!

-My work in La Barre is in the continuity of my predecessors: the Robins who have developed this place with know-how, energy & love.
-I am grateful to them for having accepted to transmit their knowledge and their land.
+My work in La Barre is in the continuity of my predecessors: the Robins who developed this place with know-how, energy & love.
+I am grateful to them for agreeing to pass on their knowledge and their land to me.

-For me, the Domaine de La Barre is a starting point from where I want to receive, train, offer resting & playing times to people.
-I settled in La Barre because I can feel here the energies of the Garden of Eden, radiating humane & compassionate manner.
+For me, the Domaine de La Barre is for me the starting point of a life project in a place that I want to be welcoming, training, resting, and playing.
+I settled in La Barre because I feel here the energies of the Garden of Eden, rich in kindness and openness.
 People visiting La Barre, I know it, perceive its spiritual, natural & material forces.
 It’s a highly fertile & creative place, good for mind and body!

 Welcome to La Barre !
-It’s for me a source of joy to offer you time in such a living place. est une source de joie et, je le souhaite vivement, de partage d’attentions délicates aux humains et à la terre nourricière.
+It’s for me a source of joy to share time with you in such a living place.
 To live on this Domain is a real revival!